tweag/FawltyDeps/docs/DesignDoc.md

 ### 3.1 Parsing imports

 In the Python source code, modules may be imported in different places of the code.
-While it’s good practice to follow [PEP-8 ](https://peps.python.org/pep-0008/#imports)suggestions, the Python code we are to check may not be following those rules.
-Imports may be placed inside functions and classes. \
+While it’s good practice to follow [PEP-8](https://peps.python.org/pep-0008/#imports) suggestions, the Python code we are to check may not be following those rules.
+Imports may be placed inside functions and classes.
-Python source code files usually have the _.py extension.
-Other commonly used file types are jupyter notebooks, and _.ipynb[^1].
+Python source code files usually have the `.py` extension.
+Other commonly used file types are jupyter notebooks, using `.ipynb`[^1].

 #### Types of imports